-Heart Valve Voice, in collaboration with The Royal Photographic Society, is hosting a national photography competition to raise awareness of heart valve disease.
+Heart Valve Voice, in collaboration with The Royal Photographic Society and Silversurfers, is hosting a national photography competition to raise awareness of heart valve disease.
 Highlighting the disease's prevalence and symptoms, and showing that with timely treatment, patients can return to a good or even better quality of life.

 'Patient Portraits: Photos from the Heart' asks anyone in the UK over 18 to submit five of their pictures that capture those shared moments, treasured memories or acts of kindness and love.
 Each image will capture a moment that is 'from the heart', that speaks to the time we are in and the challenges we have faced to together.